DINTeam/DoItNewsExpress/README.md

 ```
 cmd /C "set API_KEY=my_api_key && set API_SECRET=my_api_secret && rackup"
 ```

+Our Server contains mail sending system with SendGrid.
+So If you want to use it, you need to obatin your own API Key.
+You can do this in [here](https://sendgrid.com/)

+We use API_KEY alias on your computer, so just add it with solution by SendGrid.

 ## License
 The sample backend is available under the MIT license.
 See the [LICENSE](./LICENSE) file for more info.